samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 * **Name**: Springer Mountain
 * **Duration**: 2 hours
-* **TSS**: 104.0
+* **TSS**: 103.0
 * **NP**: 144
 * **IF**: 72%

 **Description**:

-> 2 hours of Tempo intervals spent between 70-80% FTP with brief, intermittent,
+> Springer Mountain is 2 hours of Tempo intervals spent between 70-80% FTP with
-> 1 to 3-minute recoveries at 55% FTP.
-This workout also includes 3x10s Strength
+> brief, intermittent, 1 to 3-minute recoveries at 55% FTP.
+This workout also
+> includes 3x10-second Strength Sprints with 8-minute recoveries between each,
-> Sprints, 5-minutes between each as well as some Endurance Spinning intervals
-> and some Single-Leg Focus drills.
+> and some Endurance Spinning intervals and some Single-Leg Focus drills are
+> included as well.
 >
 > Strength Sprints: Practice turning a big gear as forcefully as possible in
 > order to recruit as many muscle fibers as you can.
 From a near stop and in the